 First off, an apology.
 Community, I’m sorry.
 What for you may ask?
 Let me provide some background first.

 Playing a martyr here… and the “transparency” thing keeps coming up.
-It makes the reader think I was hiding things.
+It makes the reader think I was hiding things despite everyone having full access to everything.
 Read on:

 For me, co-founding teksyndicate, LLC with Logan and laying the ground work of our business plan has been an incredible experience.
 The support the fans have shown a couple of total bozos (and friend!) on the internet has been absolutely phenomenal.